-5.1.1.
-These guidelines for Small Cell infrastructure apply to all areas in Washington, DC, except those areas that are under Federal or private ownership.
+- 5.1.1.
+These guidelines for Small Cell infrastructure apply to all areas in Washington, DC, except those areas that are under Federal or private ownership. - 5.1.2.

-- 5.1.2.
 Small Cell infrastructure is not permitted to be installed on: - 5.1.2.1.
 Medians and traffic islands (i.e. any public space that is contiguous only with roadways and does not border any private property, regardless of whether it currently houses a District owned streetlight or a third party utility pole) - 5.1.2.2.
 Bridges, tunnels, overpasses and elevated roadways - 5.1.2.3.
 Twin-Twenty or Washington Upright poles, or others not listed on chart 1 - 5.1.2.4.
-All sidewalks and rights-of-way immediately adjacent to Federal reservations. - 5.2.
-Avenues and streets on the Federal Core Interest Area Map (see Map X) that do not designate small cell infrastructure locations.
-General limits: Preference for Locations and Methods - 5.2.1.
+All sidewalks and rights-of-way immediately adjacent to Federal property or Federal reservations. - 5.1.2.5.
+Avenues and streets on the Federal Core Interest Area Map (see Map 1) that do not designate small cell infrastructure locations

+5.2.
+General limits: Preference for Locations and Methods

+- 5.2.1.
 The preferred locations of Small Cell infrastructure, in order, are: - 5.2.1.1.
 A mount on third party poles on streets. - 5.2.1.2.
 A mount to Pendant Pole streetlights as allowed on streets. - 5.2.1.3.
 Standalone poles on streets or named alleys. - 5.2.1.4.
 Where there are existing poles that the guidelines allow for attachment, no new standalone poles will be permitted, except for within the Area of Federal interest. - 5.2.2.
-Small cell infrastructure shall not be installed on an existing or new pole, within 10 feet of a building façade or substantial building façade projection, such as a bay window. - 5.2.3.
-Small cell infrastructure may be installed on poles with traffic control devices, such as signs, when the small cell infrastructure is placed at least 5 feet or more above the traffic control device and a minimum of 15 feet above ground.
+Small cell infrastructure shall not be installed on an existing or new pole within a 10' setback from all existing buildings or building lines (i.e. property line, building restriction line, or additional setback required by zoning).. - 5.2.3.
+To protect the integrity and efficacy of traffic control devices, small cell infrastructure shall not be installed on the same support structure as a traffic control device and shall not be located where they will interfere with, or detract from, traffic control devices.